Breeze/breeze.tooling/breeze-entity-generator/README.md

 1.0.0 - Initial release as an npm package
-1.1.0 - Work with breeze-client .mjs modules (as well as older CJS bundles) 1.2.0 - Add support for Complex Type base class and not-null (!) assertions
+1.1.0 - Work with breeze-client .mjs modules (as well as older CJS bundles) 1.2.0 - Add support for Complex Type base class and not-null (!) assertions.
+Breaking change: entity.template.txt now imports baseClassName from the parent directory.
+1.2.1 - Fix enum type references